Preface

 It’s true that our borders need to be humanely regulated.
 But at the same time, we know what needs to be done to help stem the tide of this humanitarian disaster.
 As a national policy, we should join hands with the other developed countries of the world and agree to invest our capital, our know-how, and our compassion in sowing seeds of reform and economic opportunity in these third-world countries that are rife with greed, corruption, and economic injustice.
 In time, hope would become localized, and the poorest of the poor would begin to prosper.

-I think that we humans are the elephant in the vast cohesive room of the universe When we finally grow up, we’ll learn how to play in the Garden of Love.
+of the universe.
+When we finally grow up, maybe we’ll learn how to play in this beautiful

 – Aldous Huxley, The Perennial Philosophy